-- □ description of the preparatory and decision-making procedure for the remuneration of the management team - $\ \square$ key principles applicable to the remuneration of the management team, such as the main points of the following: - □ description of long- and short-term remuneration schemes - the criteria used as the basis for remuneration and any maximum amounts defined for fees - earning and restriction periods included in remuneration - □ other main terms of the management team's service contracts - terms relating to the termination of the employment relationship, such as information on notice periods and the determination of severance packages - supplementary pension arrangements, if any - □ remuneration paid during the previous financial year (in aggregate) - fixed annual salary - · variable remuneration components, such as financial benefits based on short- and long-term incentive schemes - supplementary pension contributions - · other financial benefits
+- Description of the preparatory and decision-making procedure for the remuneration of the management team. - Key principles applicable to the remuneration of the management team, such as the main points of the following: - o description of long- and short-term remuneration schemes - the criteria used as the basis for remuneration and any maximum amounts defined for fees - earning and restriction periods included in remuneration - o other main terms of the management team's service contracts - terms relating to the termination of the employment relationship, such as information on notice periods and the determination of severance packages supplementary pension arrangements, if any - remuneration paid during the previous financial period (in aggregate) - o fixed annual salary - o variable remuneration components, such as financial benefits based on shortand long-term incentive schemes - o supplementary pension contributions - o other financial benefits

-Securities Market Association

-(c/o Finland Chamber of Commerce)
+Securities Market Association c/o Finland Chamber of Commerce P.O.
+Box 1000 | 00101 Helsinki www.cgfinland.fi

-Aleksanterinkatu 17, P.O.
-Box 1000,

-00101 Helsinki

-info@cgfinland.fi

-www.cgfinland.fi/en